-Once an exchange student has decided that they think they would fit the exchange student life, they need to decide whether to travel through an exchange organization.
+Once you have decided to go for the exchange student life, you need to decide if you should travel with an exchange organization.
 Some countries, like Japan, give you no choice.
-You must travel with an exchange organization in order to get a visa to their country.
-I do not know what other countries have this as their guideline.
+No exchange organization = no visa.
+I don’t know what guidelines most other countries have about this.

 What is an exchange organization

 Basically, an exchange organization is a travel agency.
 They organize your plane tickets, the place you stay and the activities you will participate in (i.e. school).
 The receiving exchange organization is supposed to function as a guardian.
 Ideally you will be placed in a safe area with a safe host family that, at least, pass the same requirements a foster home would.
 Schooling should be at an approved (by authorities) institution.

 There are three kinds of exchange organizations.
 Volunteer organizations like Rotary, AFS and YFU base their work on volunteers.
 Usually, there is a small regional office with permanent staff who earn average salaries.

 Non-profit organizations can be a misleading term.
 Usually the term has to do with saving taxes.
 If the exchange organization has holding companies in links above it, you aren’t really looking at a non-profit organization but rather a company that utilizes what tax loop-holes there are.
 Exchange organizations like EF Education, Aspect Foundation, Explorius/Educatius/CETUSA, Forte International Exchange Association/Astar Education, and Heltberg International Education all have holding companies controlling them.